CAkoth7/purple-ops-chronicles/blog/index.md

 ---
 # Blog

-Reflections and field notes on identity, access, risk, cloud security, and governance — written from practice, not theory.
+Reflections and field notes on identity, access, risk, cloud security, and governance written from practice and theory.

 ---
 ## Posts